 What's the best way to keep up with all you're doing?

-Someone asked me that when we were working at a golf tournament last month.
+Someone asked me that when we were working at a golf tournament.
 The best way depends on just how much info you want, or how often you want to hear from me/ATC.

 Here are 9 sources of info, ranked in approximate order from most frequent info stream to least frequent.